13 Top-Rated Resorts in Chicago, IL

 For dining, guests have two options, depending on the season.
 Baptiste & Bottle serves elevated American fare year-round, while Noyane is the seasonal rooftop restaurant, which serves elegant Japanese cuisine with a side of sweeping Chicago views.

 South Loop's most luxe digs are at The Blackstone, an Autograph Collection hotel across the street from Grant Park.
 The 328-room hotel is an iconic architectural landmark, with interiors that practically drip Old World Chicago.
-Still, the vintage vibe is matched with quirky, 21st-century touches to make it one of the top "resorts" in Chicago, Illinois.
+Still, the vintage vibe is matched with quirky, 21st-century touches.

 The 328 rooms are all decent in size, and many have views of Lake Michigan and the famous Buckingham Fountain.
 Bathrooms continue the vintage throwback with marble and black-and-white wallpaper.
 Club Level rooms come with extra amenities like access to the Club Lounge, which offers free hors d'oeuvres.